 The CHOC Glass Slipper Guild is a dedicated and passionate group of local women from coastal orange county who work together to support CHOC Children’s by raising awareness, and funds, in their community.
 Through events like their annual Gala, they are able to engage their local community to raise money for the hospital’s greatest needs.
 This video, from the 2014 CHOC Children’s Glass Slipper Guild Gala, highlights this stunning event at the Big Canyon Country Club in Newport Beach.

 The Glass Slipper Guild was established in 1994 after 10 years as the Cinderella Guild Juniors.
-The purpose of the guild is to acquaint the community with the mission of CHOC Children’s and support the many needs of the Hospital through fundraising efforts.
-Made up of a passionate and dedicated group of women between the ages of 25 and 45 who live in coastal Orange County the Glass Slipper Guild is currently working towards a split pledge of $1 million to build a 6,400 square foot Post Anesthesia Care Unit in the new CHOC Patient Tower.
+The guild's purpose is to acquaint the community with the mission of CHOC Children’s and support the many needs of the Hospital through fundraising efforts.
+Made up of a passionate and dedicated group of women between the ages of 25 and 45 who live in coastal Orange County the Glass Slipper Guild is currently working towards a split pledge of $1 million to CHOC's Hyundai Cancer Institute and Complementary Integrative Medicine Program.
 Each year the guild holds an annual Gala, which is the guild’s major fundraiser.
 Additionally, the guild participates in a variety of social and volunteer events throughout the year, while also supporting CHOC Children’s community and all-guild fundraisers such as the CHOC Walk at Disneyland.
 Website: www.choc.org/glassslipper